MindofLindstrom01/active-directory-creating-users-group-policy-and-managing-accounts/README.md

 <p>You should now successfully login as the user as the account has been re-enabled</p>

-<h2>Active Directory is Deployed!</h2>
+<h2>Active Directory: Creating Users, Group Policy, and Managing Accounts in Azure is Now Complete</h2>

-<p>In this part, we have successfully installed Active Directory on the domain controller, created a domain admin, and joined the client VM to the domain.
-Next, we will create users in Powershell by running a script, and then manage the accounts and group policy!</p>
+<p>In this part, we've successfully configured Remote Desktop for non-administrative users, automated user creation with PowerShell, and managed group policies.
+Additionally, we covered account lockouts to simulate a real-life IT environment!</p>